Why Do You Need an Emergency Fund?

 Getting fit and saving money are two of the most frequently cited goals, no matter what time of year.
 But it doesn’t take making a resolution to get you motivated or help keep your spending in check.
-If you want to slim your waist while padding your savings account, we have four tips to get you started.
+If you want to slim your waist while padding your savings account, we have four tips to get you started:

-Find inexpensive classes.
 If you enjoy working out alongside others in a class but want to avoid the costly fees, you have several options.
-Jump between classes with discount vouchers from daily deal sites like Groupon or Living Social.
-Ask the studio if they’ll trade you access to classes in exchange for working a few hours behind the counter or cleaning the facilities each month.
+Jump between classes with discount vouchers from daily deal sites like Groupon or LivingSocial.
+Ask the studio if it will trade you access to classes in exchange for working a few hours behind the counter or cleaning the facilities each month.
 You may be able to barter other services for studio time.
-Alternatively, look for free community center classes or other venues that offer sliding scale fees that vary depending on your income.
+Alternatively, look for no-fee community center classes or other venues that offer sliding scale fees that vary depending on your income.

 Saving money and getting in shape can require desire, willpower and consistency.

 Several apps and websites tie health to wealth in a motivational way.
 For example, you can put money on the line and bet that you’ll lose weight using programs like DietBet and HealthyWage.
 Many of these fitness challenges allow you to compete with friends, family and co-workers, which can help hold you accountable and on track to achieve your goals.